One year of marriage in the books… what a milestone! Not only have you survived the first year of marriage, but hopefully you thrived!

 These 6 things have helped us so much, and it doesn’t stop after year one!
 We are continually learning and putting these things into practice every day.
 I highly recommend looking over these resources below no matter where you are in your marriage journey – 10 years, 10 months or 10 minutes!
 Reading these as a single person is also a great way to prepare yourself for when the time comes too.

-For some further encouragement, here are 6 Scriptures that go along with each tip above for you to print out as a reminder!
+For some further encouragement, here are 6 Encouraging Verses For Marriage that go along with each tip above for you to print out as a reminder!
 Click the link or the picture below. 🙂

 Check out our favorite MARRIAGE RESOURCES!